boomzin/votehub/README.md

 #### Voting process by Users
 - Authorized user vote for the restaurant using POST method.
 If there is a vote of this user for the current date, then an exception is thrown;
 - Class `TimeInterceptor implements HandlerInterceptor` checks time.
-If it's before 11-00 methods PUT and DELETE method are allowed, and user is available to change their mind.
+If it's before 11-00 PUT and DELETE methods are allowed, and user is available to change their mind.
 Else throw exception.

 -------------------